 Two important things to know before heading out:

 First, follow the area land manager's guidelines.
 If the Forest Service says thou shalt pack out waste, then arm thyself with a waste bag or other receptacle and follow the rules.
 “Talking to whatever land manager is in a given area is the most important thing of all.
 Find out what they feel is most appropriate.
 Don't assume,” said Martin.

 Second, know and follow as many of the four objectives Leave No Trace outlines for backcountry waste disposal as possible:

 - Minimize aesthetic impact.

 - Maximize decomposition rate.

-Digging a cathole and burying feces is the most common backcountry waste disposal method in places that don't have a specific pack-it-out rule.
-“It's our primary recommendation, if no toilet facilities are provided.
+In places that don't have a specific pack-it-out rule, digging a cathole and burying feces is the most common backcountry waste disposal method.
+"It's our primary recommendation, if no toilet facilities are provided.
 We always default to a cathole for most terrestrial environments,” Lawhon said.
-When the rules for choosing a site and digging a cathole are followed precisely, there are many advantages, outlined in Leave No Trace's principle on proper waste disposal:

 - Catholes are generally easy to dig and easy to disguise afterward.